oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Remove this note before submitting for publication.)

 -------

 # Appendix A. Acknowledgments

-(Note: A Work Product approved by the TC must include a list of people who participated in the development of the Work Product.
-This is generally done by collecting the list of names in this appendix.
-This list shall be initially compiled by the Chair, and any Member of the TC may add or remove their names from the list by request.
-Remove this note before submitting for publication.)

 The following individuals have participated in the creation of this specification and are gratefully acknowledged: